 If you evoke a kingfisher image, you see its unmistakable dagger beak.
 Well, the pied kingfisher is even more recognizable due to its simple black and white colors and its comparatively larger size.

-It is one of the most numerous kingfisher species, ranking in the top three largest populations.
-These high numbers could be due to its specialized hunting abilities, which no other kingfisher possesses.
+It is one of the most largely populated species, ranking in the top three.
+These high numbers could be due to its specialized hunting abilities, which no other kingfisher species possesses.

-1. The Black and White Kingfisher with Bowties and Bikinis
+1. The Kingfisher’s Black and White Feathers Resemble Bowties and Bikinis

 They hunt by hovering 50-65 feet above the water and then diving headfirst (or rather, bill-first) into the water.
 Pied kingfishers demonstrate spectacular speed and agility on the hunt.

-The black and white colors and the hovering ability are their most distinctive qualities.
+The kingfisher bird’s black and white colors and hovering ability are their most distinctive qualities.
 You’ll often spot the pied kingfisher live in action, hovering over bodies of water.

 It takes a village to raise a child.
 And the pied kingfishers know this.
 They are extremely social birds and often hang out in pairs or small groups.